The new Dynamik power supply and a newly designed circuit board make sure that the Klimax DS stays on top

 Upgrade DS/0 to DS/1 approx 4000 euro

-I have contemplated doing the upgrade but at a cost of 3200 euro for the circuitboard alone, I chose not to do so.
+I have contemplated doing the upgrade but at a cost of 3200 euros for the circuit board alone, I chose not to do so.
 However, I had been reading about it on the net and also got into contact with someone who has had the upgrade done.
 His name is Chet, after the famous trumpet player.
 He (the Dutchman, not the American) told me that the difference was very large and in a good way.
 What’s more: he was willing to come over and bring his DS/1 for a comparison.

-To recap from the original review: the DS/0 excells in low level resolution, especially micro detailing and differentiation is extremely good.
+To recap from the original review: the DS/0 excels in low level resolution, especially micro detailing and differentiation is extremely good.
 Also it has the most velvety, creamy-fluid treble I have ever heard in any player, CD or otherwise.
 Its treble is also very well-extended and airy.
 Bass is full yet nimble, but lacks a some body and drive, compared to bass champs such as the Levinson 390S or the Wadia S7i.
 But still in absolute terms it has very good bass.
-Midrange is colourful, rich and natural.
+Midrange is colorful, rich and natural.
 Soundstaging is good, but not exceptionally so.
 It is more or less on par with the Levinson 390S, but is beaten by the PS Audio PWD and any Wadia.
 Overall, the DS/0 is impressive for what it does, which is not to sound like computer replay at all, while beating cd replay in terms of resolution and lack of grain.

 But after listening to it longer, you start to notice that it lacks some get up and go.
 Instruments aren’t projected out of the stage much.
 Not in width or depth, but also not in loudness.
 Overall the DS/0 is quite restrained dynamically.
 It doesn’t really boogie, or to put it into other words: for me, after the initial amazement has passed, it is very much a mental experience, not so much an emotional one.
-This is evident in comparing to any other streamer here, including the Meridian Sooloos MC200, even when using its internal DAC.
-Once you’re over the initial mind-boggling sensation, strange as this may sound, you slowly lose interest as the music doesn’t really keeps your attention.
-I’ve tried to combat this in any way I could think of: powercables, position in the extensionblock, other extensionblocks with different feed cables, I tried various interlinks, including Linn’s own Silver Interconnect and experimented with position in the Spider Rack and the supporting feet.
+This is evident in comparison to any other streamer here, including the Meridian Sooloos MC200, even when using its internal DAC.
+Once you’re over the initial mind-boggling sensation, strange as this may sound, you slowly lose interest as the music doesn’t really keep your attention.
+I’ve tried to combat this in any way I could think of: powercables, position in the extensionblock, other extensionblocks with different feed cables, I tried various interlinks, including Linn’s own Silver Interconnect and experimented with the position in the Spider Rack and the supporting feet.
 No matter what I did, the Klimax DS/0 was always gentlemanly.
 It simply would not shout.
 Not even if you kicked it in the nuts.
 And that just gets boring after a while.
-Don’t get me wrong: I love smoothness and fluidity and I hate agressiveness.
+Don’t get me wrong: I love smoothness and fluidity and I hate aggressiveness.
 But you can tip over in the other direction.